 Sexual abuse is one of 10 childhood traumas classified as ACEs, or Adverse Childhood Experiences.
 According to the Stop Abuse Campaign, ACEs “are such profound traumas that they predispose children to a lifetime of poorer physical, mental, social and financial health”.
 ACEs increase the risk of anxiety and depression.
 Substance abuse is an extremely common coping mechanisms for those with ACEs.
 Children’s reactions to trauma are often viewed as “bad behavior”, and can even increase a child’s risk of becoming involved in the juvenile justice system.
 This risk is especially high for BIPOC children, who are disciplined much more harshly than their white peers.

-In April, The Rape Crisis Center is launching a new program designed to help very young victims of sexual abuse who may be acting out as a result of the abuse.
+In April, Signs of Hope is launching a new program designed to help very young victims of sexual abuse who may be acting out as a result of the abuse.
 Aimed at children under the age of 8, this program will provide positive behavioral support programming for both children and their parents to help address these behaviors, and to prevent children from acting out against other children.

 This program will be led by Sarah Oettinger, LCSW of our Signs of Hope Counseling Center, who specialized in working with young children.
 Provided in a group setting, the program has components for both children and their parents/caregivers.